You’ve got to hand it to the Peruvians; they really had something going on back in the day.

 Potatoes Were HOT!

 Unfortunately for the Incas, the Spanish came along and stole their idea (and pretty much everything else), taking this delicious starchy tuber back to Spain where it was subsequently transported by European mariners around the globe.
+CLICK HERE to learn how the humble potato changed the world, from the BBC.

 It still remains an essential crop in Europe (especially eastern and central Europe), where per capita production is still the highest in the world.
 However, the most rapid expansion over the past few decades has occurred in southern and eastern Asia.
 China is now the world’s largest potato-producing country, and nearly a third of the world’s potatoes are harvested in China.
 They’ve become an integral part of much of the world’s cuisine!